GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/languages/perl/index.md

 # oxd-perl

 ## Overview
-The following documentation demonstrates how to use oxd's Perl library to send users from a Perl application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+Use oxd's Perl library to send users from a Perl application to your Gluu Server OpenID Connect Provider (OP) for dynamic enrollment, single sign-on (SSO), strong authentication, and access management policy enforcement.

 Download a [Sample Project](https://github.com/GluuFederation/oxd-perl/archive/3.1.1.zip) specific to this oxd-perl library.